-Intro to Pilates series run a few times a year; please contact me if you would like to be placed on the waiting list for the next series which will be starting in January 2020.
+Intro to Pilates series run a few times a year; please contact me if you would like to be placed on the waiting list for the next series which will be starting after Spring Break.

 This is an 8-week session that will teach you the fundamental movement skills of the Pilates work, as well as the entire Level 1 and 2 repertoires.
 Please email me with your preference to either the once a week or twice a week class schedule to reserve your spot.
 Please note there are no makeup classes for the Intro to Pilates sessions as it’s organized as a progressive series of classes and already offered at a discounted rate.